-Emissions from human activities and natural processes are large sources of chlorine- and bromine-containing gases for the stratosphere.
+Emissions from human activities and natural processes include large sources of chlorine- and bromine-containing gases that eventually reach the stratosphere.
 When exposed to ultraviolet radiation from the Sun, these halogen source gases are converted to more reactive gases also containing chlorine and bromine.
 Important examples of the reactive gases that destroy stratospheric ozone are chlorine monoxide (ClO) and bromine monoxide (BrO).
-These and other reactive gases participate in "catalytic" reaction cycles that efficiently destroy ozone.
+These reactive gases participate in "catalytic" reaction cycles that efficiently destroy ozone.
 Volcanoes can emit some chlorine-containing gases, but these gases are ones that readily dissolve in rainwater and ice and are usually "washed out" of the atmosphere before they can reach the stratosphere.

 Reactive gases containing the halogens chlorine and bromine lead to the chemical destruction of stratospheric ozone.
 Halogen-containing gases present in the stratosphere can be divided into two groups: halogen source gases and reactive halogen gases.
 The source gases are emitted at Earth's surface by natural processes and by human activities (see Q7).
-Once they reach the stratosphere, the halogen source gases chemically convert to form the reactive halogen gases.
+Once in the stratosphere, the halogen source gases chemically convert at different rates to form the reactive halogen gases.
+The conversion occurs in the stratosphere instead of the troposphere because solar UV radiation is more intense in the stratosphere.